We’ve all heard the saying, “The church isn’t the building.” Paul even spoke to that in Acts 20:28 (NKJV):

 - Homebound or Senior Care Ministry Volunteers

 - Greeters and Ushers

 We’ve created a printable checklist — you can find that checklist here — you can use it to help you get started as you create a screening process for your ministry.

 Question 3: How can we screen staff and volunteers easily and keep them up-to-date?

 Screening your staff and volunteers goes beyond just a one-time background check.
 You should have a process in place for placing orders for a background check, seeing who is screened and who isn’t, and renewing background checks in the future.

 Your ACS Technologies software (ACS, PDS, or Realm) integrates Verified First to simplify those processes.
-You can sign up for free and start running background checks as quickly as today directly within your product!
+You can sign up for free and start running church background checks as quickly as today directly within your product!
 Not only that, you can track the date a background check was completed within your software to help manage renewals better.

 Sign Up and start screening today!

 As a shepherd, you wouldn’t lead your sheep into a pack of wolves.
 As a church leader, you don’t want to put your congregation and church at risk.
-Protect those you care about and your church as a whole by properly screening your staff and volunteers.
+Protect those you care about and your church as a whole by properly screening your staff and church volunteers.